-While we don’t offer conducting as a Principal Study option within our undergraduate programmes, there are a range of electives available within the Bachelor of Music with Honours degree, and many opportunities for instrumentalists and composers to develop an interest in conducting alongside their studies.
+While we don’t offer conducting as a Principal Study option within our undergraduate programmes, an extensive range of electives are available within the Bachelor of Music with Honours degree, giving instrumentalists, singers and composers the opportunity to develop an interest in conducting alongside their principal study.

-The repertoire for the second, third and final rounds will be notified to you in advance and applicants are expected to bring their own music.
+Applicants will be notified of the repertoire in advance and are expected to bring their own music to audition.
 As an example, the following pieces have been used in previous years: